-Ticketmaster notified ticket holders of the 12-date residency's cancelation via e-mail earlier in the month.
+Ticketmaster notified ticket holders of the 12-date residency's cancelation via e-mail last month.
 The Las Vegas Review-Journal's initial report cited "soft ticket sales" as the reason behind the scrapped concerts, although an amended version of the article no longer gave an explanation for the shows being called off.

 Asked by The Rock Experience With Mike Brunn what the real reason was for the residency cancelation, Doc said (as transcribed by BLABBERMOUTH.NET): "When we did it, I said we're gonna go until November 1st and see if we can get the people in from Europe.
 We have one chance for people to come to Vegas to see us because [KISS co-founders] Gene [Simmons] and Paul [Stanley] will not tour after ; they're gonna be done.
 So when we couldn't get the people in, and the restrictions were there, I said, 'We don't have to do it now.'
 We talked about it: 'Let's do it later down the road when everybody gets a chance to see a different section of KISS.'
 This isn't KISS, the stage show that we have today, this isn't KISS 2.0 or any of that stuff — this will be a whole different vibe that people wanna come [and see].
 And we're gonna do 12 shows.
 Let people be able to come and see 'em for the last time in Vegas.
 It was hard enough on the [recently completed Kiss Kruise] — 174 people couldn't come [due to COVID travel restrictions]; 174 cabins, [which was] like 300 people."